 - Domestic equities are those securities considered by O.C.G.A. to be domiciled in the United States.
-At June 30, 2018, the System held domestic equities of approximately \$8.3 billion. - International equities, including American Depository Receipts (ADR), are not considered by the O.C.G.A. to be domiciled in the United States.
-At June 30, 2018, the System held international equities of approximately \$1.1 billion and ADRs of approximately \$1.7 billion, excluding the 401(k) and 457 plans. - Alternative investments are authorized (in statutes) to provide portfolio diversification and to enhance the risk-adjusted rate of return for the retirement fund that benefits the members of the System.
+At June 30, 2019, the System held domestic equities of approximately \$8.3 billion, excluding the 401(k) and 457 plans. - International equities, including American Depository Receipts (ADR), are not considered by the O.C.G.A. to be domiciled in the United States.
+At June 30, 2019, the System held international equities of approximately \$1.2 billion and ADRs of approximately \$1.6 billion, excluding the 401(k) and 457 plans. - Alternative investments are authorized (in statutes) to provide portfolio diversification and to enhance the risk-adjusted rate of return for the retirement fund that benefits the members of the System.
 By statute, the allocation to alternative investments shall not, in the aggregate, exceed 5% of the System's plan assets at any time.
 Further, in any calendar year, new commitments to alternative investments shall not, in the aggregate exceed 1.0% of the System's plan assets until the first occurrence that 4.5% of the assets have been invested, at which time there shall be no limit on the percentage of commitments that may be made in any calendar year, subject to compliance with other provisions of the statute.
-At June 30, 2018, the System held private equity investments of approximately \$221.9 million.
+At June 30, 2019, the System held private equity investments of approximately \$335.3 million.